Points won by each set: | 31-20, 32-20 |

 22 % Bruguera – 13 of 58

 [1] Edberg’s magical performance at the net.
-Especially between *2:3 in the 1st, and 3:0 (30-all) in the 2nd set, the Swede was playing amazing tennis in offence: volleys, smashes, dropshots – everything worked his way when he was approaching the net.
+Especially between *2:3 in the 1st, and 3:0 (30-all) in the 2nd set, the Swede was playing amazing tennis in offence: volleys, smashes, dropshots – everything worked his favour when he was approaching the net.
 It was a revenge for a sensational defeat to Bruguera [39] during their previous meeting, also in Paris (Roland Garros ’90).
-The 19-year-old Spaniard was a shocking semifinalist on carpet, because he had been known as a clay-courter, yet he found his way to win four consecutive matches in deciding sets (Leconte, Gomez, Rosset, Raoux)… In hindsight a title match for Edberg because his final opponent Becker was injured and retired after just six games (the “best of five” format).
+The 19-year-old Spaniard was a shocking semifinalist on carpet, because he had been known as a clay-courter, yet he found his way to win four consecutive matches in deciding sets (Leconte, Gomez, Rosset, Raoux)… In hindsight a title match for Edberg (photo with trophy) because his final opponent Becker was injured and retired after just six games in the “best of five” format.